omkar1127/Audible_web_scraping_using_Selenium/README.md

 ## Things that i learn From this projects:
 ***I learned the practical difference between implicit and explicit waits in Selenium.
-I understood that implicit waits apply globally and can cause unnecessary delays, while explicit waits provide better control by waiting only for specific conditions, making the scraper more efficient and reliable for dynamic web content.***
+Implicit waits apply globally and may lead to unnecessary delays, while explicit waits allow precise control by targeting specific conditions, making scraping more efficient and reliable.
+Additionally, I learned how to handle dynamic pagination by iterating through pages and interacting with navigation elements programmatically.***

 This project demonstrates practical skills in web automation, data extraction, and preprocessing for analysis or machine learning workflows.